Skip to navigation Skip to content

 • Attach the GEN010 letter to a AUS027US - Verification of working life residence and periods of employment in Australia form and send to the customer.
 This form can also be used for non-US countries.
 Note: include the 14 or 28 day suspension warning.

-• Create an open Fast Note: select Auto Text, use Centrelink International Services > Foreign Pension Claim > Foreign Pension claim received
+• Use Fast Note - select Auto Text, use Centrelink International Services > Foreign Pension Claim > Foreign Pension claim received

 • Replace the auto text in the text box with appropriate details